 - Partner Coordination: Encompasses issues regarding long-range planning and law enforcement.
-The Board will determine if specific inter-agency work groups are necessary. - Recreation and Facilities: This Sub-Committee will likely have two topic-oriented work groups.
-One to focus on expanding recreational opportunities and expanding related visitor services, and another to focus on developing infrastructure to support increased demand. - Information and Education: Focuses on providing consistent and readily available visitor information. - Natural and Historic Use and Conservation: Focuses on characterizing, managing, conserving, and protecting natural and historic resources.
+The Board will determine if specific inter-agency work groups are necessary. - Recreation and Facilities: Focuses on expanding recreational opportunities, developing infrastructure to support increased demand, and expanding visitor services at key locations. - Information and Education: Focuses on providing consistent and readily available visitor information. - Natural and Historic Use and Conservation: Focuses on characterizing, managing, conserving, and protecting natural and historic resources.

-Advisory Groups can include groups of stakeholders, recreational user groups and local residents and town governments.
+Advisory Groups can include groups of stakeholders, recreational user groups and local residents and local governments.
 These groups may organize themselves, or act individually, to provide advice and suggestions to the Board through the Independent Coordinator.